Retrospective Tools

 Summary

-Kollabe leads on ease of use, retro toolkit, value, fun factor, AI & insights, integrations and enterprise-grade.
+Kollabe leads on ease of use, retro toolkit, value, fun factor, AI & insights and integrations.
+NimbleRetro leads on enterprise-grade.

 Scores compared